[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 CleanShot 2026-04-23 at 08.40.05@2x

-I can add Skills and tools too.
+It seems we can also add Skills and tools.

 Let me add the browser tool.